elunico/IniParse/README.md

 There is no way to end a section syntactically.
 All entries under a section start are considered a part of that section.
 The section ends **only** when the next one begins.
-As a consequence, only enties that appear in the file at the beginning before the first section can be outside of a section.
+As a consequence, only entries that appear in the file at the beginning before the first section can be outside of a section.

 ### Comments
 All comments are line comments.
-They go from the comment start indicator to the end of the line (specifically `\n`) character.
+They go from the comment start indicator to the end of the line (specifically the line terminator) character.

 Line comments are indicated using either `#` or `;` by default, but